Taoyuan, Taiwan: Sports

 The Taoyuan International Baseball Stadium is home to the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
 Taoyuan also has two professional basketball teams, the Taoyuan Leopards of the T1 League and the Taoyuan Pauian Pilots of the P. League+ (shared with Changhua County).

 The Taoyuan County Stadium, built in 1993, is a multi-use stadium used mostly for football matches that also has an athletics track.
 The stadium has a capacity of 30,000 spectators.
-It is within walking distance southwest from Taoyuan Senior High School Station of the Taiwan Railway Administration.
+It is within walking distance southwest from Taoyuan Senior High School Station of Taiwan Railway.

 The Taoyuan Arena, also built in 1993, is an indoor sporting arena located in Taoyuan District.
 The concept of its roof structure was based on the bicycle structure, the outer ring (to bear pressure) and inner tire (to bear tensile strength) of the bicycle wheels are connected by cable wires.
 It occupies an area of 1.5 ha with a capacity of 15,000 spectators.
 It is used to host indoor sporting events, such as basketball and volleyball.

 The then-Taoyuan County is also the birthplace of Taiwanese professional golfer Yani Tseng and taekwondo athlete Chu Mu-Yen.

 Recent major sporting events held by Taoyuan include: